 Montcalm is a tiny town located in the state of West Virginia.
 With a population of 575 people and just one neighborhood, Montcalm is the 187th largest community in West Virginia.

-When you are in Montcalm, you'll notice that it is more blue-collar than most other communities in America.
-44.62% of Montcalm’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Montcalm is generally considered to be a blue-collar town.
+44.62% of the Montcalm workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Montcalm is a town of transportation and shipping workers, professionals, and managers.
 There are especially a lot of people living in Montcalm who work in management occupations (21.91%), healthcare (21.12%), and teaching (5.18%).

 Also of interest is that Montcalm has more people living here who work in computers and math than 95% of the places in the US.